Mental Health

 Genuine self-care includes practices that positively influence our well-being.
 Its essence lies in cultivating a sense of long-term purpose and meaning.
 Eventually, it allows us to be more content and appreciative with our lives.

 However, self-indulgence is rooted in hedonism, where we chase trends just to get that instant gratification or to post that selfie.
 This approach to wellness can lead us to feel discontented with our lives as we’re always chasing the next insta-worthy thing.
+Excessive self-indulgence can also result in psychological effects such as emptiness, burnout, and a lack of discipline.
+While indulgence may provide a temporary burst of energy or pleasure, it does not lead to lasting contentment.

-3) Self-care is self-enriching, self-indulgence is self-centered
+3) Self-care is self-enriching; self-indulgence is self-centered

 Self-care nourishes and strengthens our minds, body, and souls.
 The purpose of this is so that we can enrich ourselves to better show up for our responsibilities and our community.